 If's Investment Operations department provides, at least quarterly, reports to the ICC enabling the ICC to monitor the breakdown of the investments into the risk categories of the ESG traffic light model and into sensitive sectors.
-In addition, the holdings in companies which are not compliant with international norms and standards, such as the UN Global Compact, are reported to the ICC at least quarterly.
-This information is also reported to If's Boards of Directors on an annual basis.
+In addition, Temperature Ratings (TR) and the holdings in companies which are not compliant with international norms and standards, such as the UN Global Compact, are reported to the ICC at least quarterly.
+This information is also reported to If's Board of Directors on an annual basis.
 Pooled engagements are monitored and reported to the ICC at least annually.
-Moreover, the progress of ongoing engagements and the outcome of past engagements are monitored and reported to the ICC at least annually.
+Moreover, the progress of the investment portfolio related to science-based climate targets (e.g., portfolio-level TR and SDA status) as well as ongoing engagements and the outcome of past engagements are monitored and reported to the ICC at least annually.
 Engagements are reported to If's Board of Directors as part of the regular board materials.